colgatto/Poliparser/README.md

 	}]
 };
 ```
 Note that `template` is an `Object` with many parse keys.

 The data is parsed independently for each template key, **with the functions executed sequentially in the order of its array**.

 The output of each function will become the input for the next one.
-In the case of `link_ext`, it will execute the 'dom' block on the main input, the output will be passed to the 'regex' block, and then it will be assigned to the `link_ext` key of the returned `Object`.
+In the case of `link_ext`, it will execute the `dom` block on the main input, the output will be passed to the `regex` block, and then it will be assigned to the `link_ext` key of the returned `Object`.

 Instantiate a Multiparser by passing it a template